Step 1: Complete your Bootstrap project

-Progressier can enhance your Bootstrap web app with additional features such as push notifications and the ability to be installed as a Progressive Web App (PWA).
-You can incorporate Progressier into your project when your app is live and accessible at a custom domain.
+Progressier allows augmenting your Bootstrap web app with additional functionality, including push notifications and PWA installation.
+You can add Progressier to your project once it's ready to go and your app is available at a custom domain.

 If you haven’t done so already, create your Progressier account.
 It comes with a free trial (no credit card required!) so you can test all features free of charge for 14 days without risk.